 Post image

 2020: a year of tumult and change, as well as increased unemployment and financial uncertainties resulting from the COVID-19 pandemic.
 How will this affect hiring in 2021?
 What long-term or medium-term remote hiring trends will continue, and what new trends should you watch?
 How are other companies handling remote hiring?
-One overarching theme we’re seeing: Agility is more vital than ever.
+One overarching theme we’re seeing is that agility is more vital than ever.
 According to Deloitte’s 2020 Global Outsourcing Survey report, “Changing business scenarios, heightened visa restrictions, and increasing customer expectations are all creating an imperative for [businesses] to become more agile.”
 Already trending heavily before COVID, remote hiring is one obvious, agile solution to the challenges coming in 2021.
 Remote hiring can:

 • Reduce staffing costs